Principal Investigators

 Hi, I'm Shane.

-I'm an bioanalytical chemist and a lecturer in Technological University Dublin (TUD), in Ireland.
+I'm a bioanalytical chemist and a lecturer in Technological University Dublin (TUD), in Ireland.

 My research interests are broad but revolve around studying natural organic molecules and the microorganisms that produce them.
 The questions I am addressing range from what novel compounds can be discovered from marine microorganisms, how life evolved on early Earth to solving problems associated with emerging contaminants of concern.